misken/c19/README.md

 ## Some stuff I created that's in this repo

+### Model calibration/validation for new (2020-03-30) CHIME model

+This version deals with the census at time 0 problem by doing something similar to the idea sketched below.
+It minimizes squared error loss between actual and predicted census to find implied doubling time (given first actual admit date) or implied first admit (given a doubling time).

+So, I took our actual admits (from 2/20/2020 to a few days ago) and just fit an exponential growth model, got the implied growth rate and implied doubling time.
+Plotted actival admits vs predicted (just using simple exp growth model) and got very nice fit.
+Then used implied doubling time of 3.61 in CHIME model and got spot on match with the exponential fit to admits and thus, to the actual admits.
+Super happy to see this!

+You can see the results in this notebook: [model_calibration_validation.ipynb](https://github.com/misken/c19/blob/master/mychime/model_calibration_validation.ipynb)

 ### Capacity driven census and admission adjustments to CHIME model

 Had idea for adjusting census and admission sduring **early stages** of virus spread to deal with census at time 0 problem.